techgirldiaries/theia/README.md

 ## How it works

 Five specialised agents collaborate across a 16-phase pipeline.
 Each agent contributes an independent assessment based on its area of expertise.
-Their findings are then aggregated through a weighted consensus mechanism that factors in confidence scores, evidence quality, and historical performance.
+Their findings are then aggregated through a weighted consensus mechanism that factors in confidence scores, evidence quality and historical performance.
 Where agents disagree, a built-in orchestration layer applies predefined conflict-resolution strategies to produce the final verdict.

 | Agent | Role |
 |---|---|